abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   ![](design.png)

 ## Pending items

-- login and logout with various tokens G0, G1
-- create ocelot service for api gateway
 - create docker for each api
 - create docker for sql
 - deploy on docker and test on postman